diyan/pywinrm/README.md

 * `auto`: Default, Will only use message encryption if it is available for the auth method and HTTPS isn't used.
 * `never`: Will never use message encryption even when not over HTTPS.
-* `always`: Will always use message encryption even when running over HTTPS.
+* `always`: Will always use message encryption even when running over HTTPS (fails if encryption support is unavailable on the selected auth method).

-If you set the value to `always` and the transport opt doesn't support message encryption i.e. Basic auth, Pywinrm will throw an exception.
+If you set the value to `always` and the transport opt doesn't support message encryption (e.g., `basic` auth or an old version of `pykerberos` without message encryption support is installed), pywinrm will throw an exception.

-If you do not use a HTTPS endpoint or message encryption then the Windows server will automatically reject Pywinrm.
-You can change the settings on the Windows server to allow unencrypted messages and credentials but this highly insecure and shouldn't be used unless necessary.
-To allow unencrypted message run the following command either from cmd or powershell
+If you do not use an HTTPS endpoint or message encryption, a default-configured WinRM server will automatically reject requests from pywinrm.
+Server settings can be modified allow unencrypted messages and credentials, but this is highly insecure and should only be used for diagnostic purposes.
+To allow unencrypted communications, run the following on the WinRM server (cmd and powershell versions provided):

 ```
 # from cmd